Far-right demo outnumbered in Berlin

 Berlin far-right supporters outnumbered by counter-protest

-Thousands of people gathered in Berlin on Sunday amid a heavy police presence for rival demonstrations, staged by the far-right Alternative for Germany (AfD) party and by counter-protesters.
+Thousands of supporters and opponents of Germany's far-right Alternative for Germany (AfD) party have held rival demonstrations in the capital Berlin.

-Police said more than 5,000 people attended the AfD demonstration, while at least twice as many opposed them.
+Police said about 5,000 people attended the AfD march on Sunday and about 20,000 opposed them.

 Supporters of the anti-immigration AfD chanted "We are the people", and were met with chants of "Go away Nazis".

-Berlin police said they had used pepper spray to keep the two groups apart.
+Police had been deployed to prevent clashes.
+They say they used pepper spray to keep the two groups apart.

 AfD supporters gathered at Berlin's main train station shortly after midday, following a call to members to march through the city "for the future of Germany".